Uniqueness theorems for meromorphic inner functions and canonical systems: Results

 \begin{remark} Schr\"{o}dinger (Sturm-Liouville) operators on finite intervals are characterized by two spectra with specific asymptotics (see e.g. (2.4)-(2.7) in \cite{HAT}).
 Namely, two interlacing, discrete, bounded below subsets of the real-line satisfying these asymptotics correspond to two spectra of a Schr\"{o}dinger operator on a finite interval and any pair of spectra of a Schr\"{o}dinger operator on a finite interval satisfy these properties.

-Corollary \ref{invspecprb5} shows that unique recovery from two spectra is not related with the special asymptotics of eigenvalues from Schr\"{o}dinger (Sturm-Liouville) class.
-It extends two-spectra theorem to the broader class of canonical Hamiltonian systems on finite intervals with bounded below spectrum. \end{remark}
+Corollary \ref{invspecprb5} shows that unique recovery from two spectra is not related with the special asymptotics of eigenvalues from Schr\"{o}dinger (Sturm-Liouville) class if the given order relation between the two spectra is satisfied.
+It extends the two-spectra theorem (or Borg-Levinson's theorem) to a broader class of canonical Hamiltonian systems on finite intervals with bounded below spectrum. \end{remark}

 \begin{remark} In this paper we consider canonical Hamiltonian systems on finite intervals to guarantee existence of a discrete spectrum.
 In general, one can let $L=\infty$ in the definition of canonical Hamiltonian systems \eqref{cHs}.
 With the restriction of having a discrete spectrum, the inverse spectral theory results above may be obtained for canonical Hamiltonian systems on $\mathbb{R}_{+}$, since our results were obtained from the uniqueness results for MIF, which were considered in the general complex function theoretic framework.
 As a special case, similar versions of mixed spectral data results were obtained for semi-infinite Jacobi operators with discrete spectrum in \cite{HAT2}. \end{remark}